 In BC, public health insurance is called the Medical Services Plan (MSP).
 It covers the cost of medically-necessary insured doctor services for BC residents.
 You must have a BC Services Card in order for MSP to cover your doctor services.

-Health Benefits manages the MSP program for status First Nations who reside in BC; status First Nations in BC who need to register for MSP should do so through Health Benefits rather than the Ministry of Health.
+The Health Benefits Program manages MSP for First Nations people in BC.
+If you have status and need to register for MSP, do so through Health Benefits.

 MSP registration forms are available online or by calling Health Benefits at 1-855-550-5454.